 A Guide to Donor Retention

-What is Donor Retention?
+What is donor retention?

 If you’re a fundraiser or nonprofit development professional, you’ve likely heard the term “donor retention.”
 It’s one of the hottest topics of discussion in the nonprofit sector.
-But what is donor retention?
+But what exactly is donor retention?
 And why is it important?

 Quite simply, donor retention is a measure of how many donors continue to donate to your organization.
 Nonprofits with a high donor retention rate have long-term supporters who come back year after year.
 Nonprofits with a low donor retention rate need to continually acquire new donors or larger gifts to keep up.

 The Association of Fundraising Professionals (AFP) and the Center on Nonprofits and Philanthropy at the Urban Institute worked together to establish and maintain the Fundraising Effectiveness Project.
-The Fundraising Effectiveness Project provides a platform for these organizations to conduct research that helps nonprofits increase their fundraising results at a faster pace.
+The Fundraising Effectiveness Project provides a platform for these organizations to conduct research that helps nonprofits improve their fundraising results at a faster pace.

 “The donor retention landscape is actually lousy at the moment and is going of all accounts, from bad to worse.
 The latest round of AFP data that came out was made for very depressing reading.
 We’re continuing to lose donors at a pretty alarming rate.